New York City police officer killed in Harlem shooting | DW | 22.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 A police officer died after responding to a domestic disturbance call in the neighborhood of Harlem.
-Another officer "is fighting for his life," New York City police said.
+Another officer "is fighting for his life," Mayor Eric Adams said.

 Two police officers were shot on Friday after responding to a domestic disturbance call in the New York City neighborhood of Harlem, Mayor Eric Adams confirmed.

-One of the officers died and the other one was in a critical condition.
+One of the officers died, and the other one was "fighting for his life," Adams said.

 "Tonight, a 22-year-old son, husband, officer and friend was killed because he did what we asked him to do," Police Commissioner Keechant Sewell said during a news conference on Friday.

-A suspect was also killed in the shooting, according to a law enforcement official who spoke on condition of anonymity to the Associated Press news agency.
-Details about his condition are not yet known.
+A suspect was also killed in the shooting, according to a law enforcement official who spoke on condition of anonymity to the AP news agency.

-The official added that the police officer who died joined the job in November 2020, and the injured officer, reportedly 27-years-old, joined the job four years ago.
+The official added that the police officer who died had joined the job in November 2020, and the injured officer, reportedly 27 years old, joined the job four years ago.

-New York Mayor Eric Adams, a former police officer himself, visited the hospital where officers were taken after the shooting.
+Mayor Adams, a former police officer himself, visited the hospital where officers were taken after the shooting.

-In a news conference, Adams said: "It is out city against the killers!"
+In a news conference, Adams said: "It is our city against the killers!"

-"This was just not an attack on three brave officers.
-This was an attack on the city of New York," Adams added.

-The law enforcement official said they received a call shortly after 5 p.m. on Friday evening.
+A law enforcement official said police received a call shortly after 5 p.m. on Friday evening.

 A woman on the phone said she needed help with one of her sons, whom she was fighting with.